 For bookkeeping, are discounts considered income or expenses?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Firstly, nice job on offering discount incentives to encourage more customers to use your service.
+Opinions expressed by Entrepreneur contributors are their own.Firstly, nice job on offering discount incentives to encourage more customers to use your service.
 Often times, companies lose sight of the long-term benefits of offering discounted goods or services to new customers.

 A company may experience a short-term negative impact to gross margins but if they can retain the new customers over the long-term, generally this cost will be recovered in more sales.